Future Voices

 The partner organisations are: Young Identity, Gallery37, Poetic Unity, People Dem Collective, and Milk Poetry.

-3. Share your work at a live celebration event with the regional partner at the end of the programme.
-Each poet will be paid £100 fee to perform and we will cover travel costs.
+3. An opportunity to share their work at a live celebration event with the regional partner at the end of the programme.

 4. Attend an online closing symposium to reflect on the programme, feedback and to celebrate the work that has been created.